Teru-dot-png/notes-forcts/note/Coding/Tails notes/tails' notes.md

-i learnt how to do walk code and dialog stuff and interaction on a top down game still dont rly know how to do a better dialog skip but thats fine learnt some stuff about variables and how they function and booleans i even did a little terminal inside the game! i made
+i learnt how to do walk code and dialog stuff and interaction on a top down game still dont rly know how to do a better dialog skip but thats fine learnt some stuff about variables and how they function and booleans and i thin i even did a little terminal inside the game! i made

 ![[Pasted image 20220117203457.png]]